Should I save money?

 • Set up a direct-debit – Straight into your savings account, and then you won’t miss the money because it was technically never there.
 Even if it’s only a tenner a month, it all counts.

 • Start paying for stuff with cash – Work out a budget and take out only your budgeted amount of cash for that week/day.
 Try and only spend what you need and put the rest in a good ol’ fashioned piggy bank.
-It will be bursting before you know it.
+It’ll be bursting before you know it.
+Read our advice on making a budget here.

 Is it better to save, or pay off debts?